TAP-GGC/NinjaTurtles/Documents/tutorial/CS FIRST/[TEMPLATE] CS First Walkthrough.md

 **DOWNLOAD A COPY, RENAME IT WITHOUT THE TEMPLATE MARKER, AND UPLOAD ALONGSIDE THE TEMPLATE**

+Download the CS FIRST folder to easily integrate the tutorial into your own repository.

+> NOTE: Be sure to remove this section on your personalized walkthrough!

 ## Accessing the Workshop File Through CS First
 [//]: # (Feel free to adjust the file to suit your projects needs)